01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day2.md

-# Exercice 3: E-commerce purchases
+# Exercise 3: E-commerce purchases

-The goal of this exercice is to learn to manipulate real data with Pandas.
-This exercice is less guided since the exercice 2 should have given you a nice introduction.
+The goal of this exercise is to learn to manipulate real data with Pandas.
+This exercise is less guided since the exercise 2 should have given you a nice introduction.

 The data set used is **E-commerce purchases**.